fChristenson/My-life-as-a-programmer/README.md

 > Can you make a video where you compare a application built using FP and OOP?

-> How do I get better with React?

-> Why Express and not Sails or Adonis?

-> What is a proxy?

-> What is the network tab in Chrome?

-> What is the performance tab in Chrome?

-> What is the JavaScript profile in Chrome?

-> TypeScript vs Go?

 > Can you make a series using TypeScript and React?

-> What in your opinion is a mid level web development project?

-> Could we learn higher coding by using github?

 > Can you make a tutorial about [Adonis.js](https://adonisjs.com/)?

-> Java has started to move, how do I keep up?

-> How will worker threads in JavaScript affect languages like Go?

 > Can you make a tutorial about BEM?